 I think it was in the midst of that initial conversation that we realized we should collaborate on something creatively; we view the world similarly, and because of that, the rest of the details would likely fall into place.
 Our instincts were correct.
 Now, months later, we are co-creating narrative fashion photography shoots inspired by history, striving to impact current and future generations with messages of the timelessness of shared human experience.

-There is an element of depth to Rahm that I felt photography would not do justice, so we had a discussion on camera about his life story, his creative process, his projects outside of Eleanora Magazine and his personal and professional heroes.
+There is an element of depth to Rahm that I felt photography would not do justice, so we had a discussion on camera about his life story, his creative process, his projects outside of ELEANORA and his personal and professional heroes.
 I am certain you will be charmed by his endearing innocence, his sincere gentility and his commitment to seeing the souls of others above and beyond their circumstance.

 Editor in Chief

 Editor in Chief and Creative Director of ELEANORA Magazine, Morrison is the Founder and CEO of S.H.E Media.
 A writer, digital content creator and entrepreneur born and raised in San Antonio, Texas, Morrison is thrilled to be showcasing so many creative and editorial talents in her Carmel Snow-inspired inaugural September Issue.
 Read more about Morrison and who inspired the magazine’s true namesake in her first ever Editor’s Letter.
 Follow her creative curiosities, mindful musings and day-to-day life at EleanoraMorrison.com, and connect with her on social media @eleanoramorrison.